Orillia, Ontario Tutoring Programs

-SchoolTutoring Academy’s tutoring programs for Orillia students start with a free academic assessment with an Academic Director.
+SchoolTutoring Academy’s tutoring programs for Orillia students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
 Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Orillia District Curriculum Used in Our In-Home Tutoring Programs